bithauschile/bithaus-medium/readme.md

 <br>

 ### Why:
+- **Allow topics to transport multiple types of messages enforcing total ordering.** Very usefull were business data depends on time-correlation and there are different data types involved.
 - Complete reusability of message classes.
 The whole dev team uses just **one** message library regardless of the underlying message techonology.
 - No need of Kafka Schema Registry.
   - No Abstract schema declaration and ugly generated classes.
   - Class declaration is a very good way of presenting data structures.
   - No more incompatible schema problems.
 - No custom Serialization/Deserialization needed.
-- **Allow topics to transport multiple types of messages.** There are several use cases where you need total ordering among different kinds of events.

 <br>